 This will bring up the contents of the config.txt file, where you are free to edit it.
 As the instructions say, find the line which says #disable_overscan=1 and uncomment it (i.e. remove the #).
 Normally this should be enough, but if you used NOOBS (New Out Of Box Software) then there are a few more things you need to change.

-As you look further down the page, there may be another section with overscan and borders, and yet another disable_overscan=0, all of these which override our disable_overscan=1 above.
-Therefore, you’ll need to comment (i.e. add a # before each line) that mentions overscan (there are four), and lastly change disable_overscan=0 at the bottom to disable_overscan=1 and make sure it isn’t commented out.
+As you look down the page, there may be another section with overscan and borders, and yet another disable_overscan=0.
+All of these override our disable_overscan=1 above.
+Therefore, you’ll need to comment (i.e. add a # before each line) that mentions overscan (there are four), and lastly change disable_overscan=0 at the bottom to disable_overscan=1.
+Additionally ensure that this final line isn’t commented out.
 Here is that last block of code as it should look after our changes (note your overscan number values may be different):

-Once you’re done, you can press ^X (or Ctrl+X) and follow the instructions on screen (i.e. typing Y to save) to save your changes.
+Once we’re done, press ^X (or Ctrl+X) and follow the instructions on screen (i.e. typing Y to save) to save your changes.
 You may need to reboot your Pi for the changes to take effect.
 If you have any troubles or can’t get this to work, leave a comment below.

 Found this tip useful?
 Take a look at how to format a 64 gigabyte SD card for your Raspberry Pi.